rahmatwaisi/gocat/README.md

 > Generate AI-ready project context from any codebase.

-`gocat` is a fast, lightweight CLI that scans your project, respects ignore files, lets you interactively select files and directories, and generates a clean Markdown document optimized for AI coding assistants such as ChatGPT, Claude, Gemini, Cursor, GitHub Copilot, Continue, Cline, Roo Code, and more.
+`gocat` is a fast, lightweight command-line tool that scans your project, respects ignore files, lets you interactively select files and directories, and generates a clean Markdown document optimized for AI coding assistants such as ChatGPT, Claude, Gemini, Cursor, GitHub Copilot, Continue, Cline, Roo Code, and many more.

 ---

 ## Why?

+Modern AI coding assistants are only as good as the context you provide.

-Large projects contain thousands of files.
+Large projects often contain thousands of files, making it difficult to give an AI exactly the information it needs.

-Instead of copying files manually, `gocat` lets you:
+Instead of manually copying files into a prompt, **gocat** lets you:

-- browse your project
+- 📁 Browse your project interactively
-- select exactly the files you want
+- 🎯 Select only the files and directories you need
-- generate a single AI-friendly Markdown document
+- 📝 Generate a clean Markdown document

-The result can be pasted directly into your favorite AI assistant.
+- 🤖 Paste it directly into your favorite AI assistant

 ---